ameba23/harddrive-party/README.md

 Since announcement messages are encrypted it is only possible to find peers who know the topic name.
 Udp hole-punching is used to connect peers who are behind a NAT or firewall.

+By default the public MQTT server `broker.hivemq.com:1883` is used.
+This project has no affiliation with hivemq.
+If you prefer to use a different server or host your own server, you can pass the `--mqtt-server` command line option when starting harddrive-party.
+MQTT 3.1.1 is used, and the client is tested against [mqttest](https://github.com/vincentdephily/mqttest).

 ### Transport

 Peers connect to each other using [Quic](https://en.wikipedia.org/wiki/QUIC), with client authentication using ed25519.
 A Quic stream is opened for each RPC request to a peer.
 There are two types of request message: